 Under federal rules, you don’t have to begin repayment until six months after you leave school.
 And this is true for grace periods of most private student loans as well.

-Even better: While interest typically accrues on unsubsidized, PLUS and most other federal student loans, it is suspended for the next six months.
-Until Sept.
-30, 2020, your federally held student loans will be set at a 0% interest rate, meaning your balance won’t grow during this time.
+Even better: While interest typically accrues on unsubsidized, PLUS and most other federal student loans, it is currently suspended.
+Until Jan.
+31, 2022, your federally held student loans will be set at a 0% interest rate, meaning your balance won’t grow during this time.

 Any required payments for federal student loans have also been waived during this time, although you can choose to make extra payments if you want to pay off your balance faster.